 Why not sit on the terrace of the hidden beach bar, Escondidinho, on Praia Grande near Ferragudo and what as the fishing boats come in and the cruise ships make their way up the river?
 Or travel a little further along the coast to Caneiros Beach, home of the Rei das Praias restaurant, a favourite with José Mourinho and other celebrities.

-Another very special beach bar has to be the Arte Nautica beach restaurant on Armação de Pêra beach, towards the Albufeira end of this huge beach.
+Another very special beach bar has to be the Arte Nautica beach restaurant in Armação de Pêra.
 Experience amazing seafood from this restaurant run by the five star Vila Vita resort.

 5. Wine tasting in the Algarve